AntonisDeveloper/swiss-legal-qa/README.md

 # Swiss Legal QA App

-A Next.js application that provides answers to legal questions based on the Swiss Civil Code, using OpenAI's GPT model.
+A Next.js application that provides answers to legal questions based on the Swiss Civil Code and Code of Obligations, and together using OpenAI's GPT model.

 ## Pipeline
 ### Pre-processing